akeneo/pim-community-dev/internal_doc/feature_flag/how_to/pim_attribute_type.md

 ## Technical explanation

-Attribute types are registered in a service `AttributeRegistry`.
+Attribute types are registered in a service `AttributeTypeRegistry`.
 All supported attribute types are loaded inside this registry with a compiler pass `RegisterAttributeTypePass`.

 To register a new attribute type available only if the associated feature flag is activated, you have to configure in the DI the `feature` key in `tags`: